McKnightA/MuTaSeSuMeLe/README.md

 Overall, multi-task learning aims to leverage the relationships between tasks to enhance the learning process, improve generalization performance, and enable better utilization of available resources.

 Self-supervised learning (SSL) is motivated by the idea of leveraging unlabeled data to train models.
+A survey of research on the topic can be found here https://arxiv.org/abs/2305.13689.
 Here are some key motivations behind self-supervised learning:

 1. **Data Efficiency**: An abundance of unlabeled data is often available, while labeled data can be scarce and expensive to obtain.
 Self-supervised learning allows models to learn from this vast amount of unlabeled data, making it a more data-efficient approach compared to supervised learning.